Exploit-Master122/Rigtools-2.0/README.md

 ***MORE IMPORTANT INFO***
--(A reminder,These may stop working after a few weeks,you might have to do it again.)
+- (A reminder,These may stop working after a few weeks,you might have to do it again.)
--If GitHub or DevtoolBypass gets blocked,then save this URL by dragging it into your bookmarks bar or print it...just keep it safe!
+- If GitHub or DevtoolBypass gets blocked,then save this URL by dragging it into your bookmarks bar or print it...just keep it safe!
 ```
 data:text/html;charset=utf-8,devtools://devtools/bundled/devtools_app.html <p> <dev> devtools://devtools/bundled/devtools_app.html?experiments=true&ws=rig.kxtz.dev/%20%20%20%20%20These%20are%20links%20to%20launch%20the%20unblock3r.%20%3Cp%3E%20%3Cdev%3E%20Use%20these%20links%20to%20get%20a%20HYPERLINK,a%20DIRECT%20link%20to%20RigTools%20devtools://devtools/bundled/devtools_app.html%20%3Cp%3E%20%3Cdev%3E%20filesystem:chrome-extension://gndmhdcefbhlchkhipcnnbkcmicncehk/temporary/index.html%20%3Cp%3E%20%3Cdev%3E%20The%20second%20one:%20filesystem:chrome-extension://gndmhdcefbhlchkhipcnnbkcmicncehk/persistent/rigtools.html
 ```
--They may make your computer a bit laggy,but nothing much,just some distortion of the mouse or something.
+- They may make your computer a bit laggy,but nothing much,just some distortion of the mouse or something.
 - If using a vpn,do not try and test or experiment around with this using "Metasploit" or any "Penetration testing" platforms.
-- Be careful.That stuff can break your computers.BEWARE OF BROWSERS! 🙂
-- If you know what I mean...😏
 - There is a **real** second version,though.
 - When you get to the original version,
-- Scroll down a bit,until you find a button named "Update Rigtools".Click it.
+- Scroll down a bit,until you find a button named "Update Rigtools".
+Click it.
 - After,go to
 ```
 rigtools.playcode.io